Oak Valley Solar Energy Park

 Exagen Group is seeking to develop Oak Valley Energy Park, a renewable energy project comprising a ground mounted solar photovoltaics (PV) array with co-located battery storage.

 The company have held consultation evenings, during which the RGA has obtained and clarified the information below.
 The RGA is still to decide whether, on behalf of the village residents, it should have a view on the proposal.
-It is likely that this decision will be taken once formal planning permission has been sought.

 Information obtained from Exagen